farmOS/farmOS.js/docs/schemata.md

 # Schemata

 ## Schema publication enables interoperability
 In order to generate and modify farmOS data structures, your farm instance must have the corresponding schema for each entity type (aka, the "bundle") that you wish to work with.
-For instance, if you wish to create an activity log and send it to a server, you will need the schema for logs with the type `'activity'`.
+For instance, if you wish to create an activity log and send it to a server, you will need the schema for logs with the type `'log--activity'`.

 These schemata are formatted using the [JSON Schema](https://json-schema.org) specification.